Region 8 Office

 Estimated Personnel: 775 EPA personnel

 EPA's Region 8 covers the mountain states of Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming.
 In January 2007, the Region 8 Office relocated to a new facility leased by the U.S. General Services Administration (GSA) for EPA.
 EPA occupies the nine-story building through a 10-year lease with GSA.
-In September 2007, the facility received the U.S. Green Building Council's (USGBC's) LEED® for New Construction (LEED-NC) Gold certification.
+In September 2007, the facility received the U.S. Green Building Council's (USGBC's) LEED® for new construction version 2.1 Gold certification.
 The facility, a product of more than three years of planning, design, and construction, serves as a hallmark of environmental sustainability in its Lower Downtown Historic District location.

 - William Daniels, Tammy James, and Joseph Chisholm of the Region 8 Office in Denver, Colorado, received a fiscal year (FY) 2010 Leading Edge Award for their continued work investigating energy management tools and energy reduction equipment and methods during: facility projects, modifications, remodels, and utility usages.
 Specific projects include implementation of electrical submetering; identification and cost analyses for replacement of individual occupant task lighting to LED table top fixtures; data center/server room submetering and tracking; investigation of renewable energy solar equity purchasing; and electric car charging/outlet station feasibility analysis.